Helping smart kids with poor grades

 Accept and acknowledge your mistakes and share your experiences.
 Knowing that you too can make mistakes but work to fix them is a very powerful message to your child.
 How you survived your past failures also helps your child to understand that a failure is not necessarily final.

-Finally, it is not uncommon for a child to complain that a particular teacher does not like him.
+Finally, it is not uncommon for a child to complain or feel disliked by a particular teacher.
 Guess what: It may be true!
 Even if it is not true, the child still feels desperate and wants to know that he is taken seriously.
 Let your child finish before dismissing or minimizing the complaint.
 When finished, redirect his thinking towards a more constructive approach.
 You can ask: “Ok.
 Let's say that you are right that Ms. Rose hates boys and favors girls.
 What can you do to minimize the damage?”
-Such a question frees the child from having to defend his position and start to focus on other
+Such a question frees the child from having to defend his position and start to focus on other.